onetimefixation/emoteMeter/README.md

 # Emote Meter
 Used by viewers to spam emotes in chat
-When the chat reaches a certain threshold, this will trigger a "!boom" command This command spams a predefined overlay with emotes
+When the chat reaches a certain threshold, this will trigger a "!boom" command This "!boom" command spams a predefined overlay with emotes

-The emote configuration is controled by the xxxxxxx feature of Stream Elements
+The emote configuration is controled by the features of Stream Elements

-## METHOD 1

 ## Getting Started